EENI Global Business School

 Confucian Dynamism

 Confucianism has significantly influenced to Peter Drucker.
-He describes the Confucian ethics as a guide to the ethics of the Organizations: “It is that has been more successful and longest running: Confucian ethics, the interdependence.”
+He describes Confucian ethics as a guide to ethics of Organizations: “It is that has been more successful and longest running: Confucian ethics, the interdependence.”

 Top of this page